Stamp Duty Land Tax

 Academic Evidence on Transaction Taxes

-The economic effects of transaction taxes on property have been studied extensively.
-The Mirrlees Review, a comprehensive review of the UK tax system conducted by the Institute for Fiscal Studies, described Stamp Duty as "a highly distortionary tax" and examined the case for replacing it with an annual property value tax.
+The Mirrlees Review (IFS, 2011), a comprehensive review of the UK tax system, described Stamp Duty as "a highly distortionary tax" and examined the case for replacing it with an annual property value tax.

-The theoretical mechanism is well established: a tax on transactions raises the cost of moving, which reduces the frequency of moves relative to what households would otherwise choose.
-Transactions that would have been mutually beneficial do not occur, generating deadweight loss (economic value destroyed by the tax beyond the revenue collected).
+A tax on transactions raises the cost of moving, reducing the frequency of moves.
+Transactions that would have been mutually beneficial do not occur, generating deadweight loss; economic value destroyed beyond the revenue collected.

-The Mirrlees Review estimates that a 1% transaction tax creates deadweight loss of approximately 8p for every £1 raised.
-Because deadweight loss rises with the square of the tax rate, progressive schedules, where effective rates increase with property value, concentrate efficiency costs at higher price points.
-England's current structure reaches marginal rates of 12% above £1.5m.
+The Mirrlees Review estimates deadweight loss of approximately 8p for every £1 raised by a 1% transaction tax.
+Because this cost rises with the square of the rate, England's progressive schedule; reaching 12% above £1.5m; concentrates efficiency costs at higher price points.

 Key Studies